 Jesse Alter is a Linux system administrator with degrees in Computer Science and Social Work.
-Over the years, Jesse has maintained servers for multiple websites and services while working as a paediatric social worker.
+Over the years, Jesse has maintained servers for multiple websites and services while working as a pediatric social worker.
 He later changed his career to follow his lifelong interest in developing and maintaining computer systems.
-Apart from Amikumu, Jesse’s interests include retrocomputing, information privacy and data analysis.
+Apart from Amikumu, Jesse’s interests include retrocomputing, information privacy, and data analysis.

 “Amikumu gives me the ability to instantly find language partners for any language I know or am interested in, wherever I am.
 To me, that’s a superpower.”